johnnycyberseed/ibm-zk/pages/COBOL___Division___Procedure.md

 -
-- The Procedure Division can optionally have
+- The Procedure Division can optionally have Sections.